abinit/abinit/doc/mkdocs-tutorials/paral_mbt.md

 "Work_mbt" (so ~abinit/tests/tutoparal/Input/Work_mbt).

 We will do most of the actions of this tutorial in this working directory.
-In the [first lesson](lesson_gw1.html) of the GW tutorial, we have learned how to generate the WFK file with the sequential version of the code.
+In the [[lesson:gw1|first lesson]] of the GW tutorial, we have learned how to generate the WFK file with the sequential version of the code.
 Now we will perform a similar calculation taking advantage of the k-point parallelism implemented in the ground-state part.

 First of all, you should copy the files file tmbt_1.files in the working directory Work_mbt:

     >>> cd Work_mbt
     >>> cp ../tmbt_1.files .

 The abinit files files is described in [section 1.1](../../users/generated_files/help_abinit.html#intro1) of the abinit_help file.
 Please, read it now if you haven't done it yet!

 Now open the input file ~abinit/tests/tutoparal/Input/tmbt_1.in in your preferred editor, and look at its structure.